Sunday, March 16, 2008

 He still had places he wanted to go.

-When this story first came to my attention I was fifty-five.
+When I first started telling this story I was fifty-five.
 And I thought “Wow forty years ago I was fifteen.”
 And then I thought “If I only knew then, what I know now.”

 After indulging myself with that fantasy, I laughed at myself and thought “I do know!
 What I know now!”